GabrielPRDF/GabrielPRDF/README.md

 # Hi there 👋, i'm Gabriel Fonseca!

-### I have a degree in Computer Science from Universidade Tuiuti do Paraná (UTP) and a postgraduate degree in Software Architecture.
+### 📖 Aboult

-##
+#### I have a degree in Computer Science from Universidade Tuiuti do Paraná (UTP) and a postgraduate degree in Software Architecture.
-### I have been working in development for over seven years, always striving to improve my skills and adopt the best methodologies and approaches.
+#### I have been working in development for over seven years, always striving to improve my skills and adopt the best methodologies and approaches.
 Throughout my career, I have participated in large-scale projects for prominent companies and institutions, such as [Bradesco](https://play.google.com/store/apps/details?id=br.com.bradseg.bscelular&hl=pt_BR&pli=1), [Superior Electoral Court (TSE)](https://www.tse.jus.br/#/) and the [Petrobras](https://petrobras.com.br/).
 <!--
 ### 🛠️ Portifolio: